 Aside from Halo Beauty and Nutrafol, Amazon lists almost 100 different hair skin and nail supplements which contain saw palmetto.
 I have not heard anybody yelling about those and birth control pills.

-All that said, given the drama over this I would not be surprised if saw palmetto was eventually removed from the supplement.
+All that said, given the drama over this I would not be surprised if Tati eventually removed saw palmetto from Halo Beauty.

 Does Halo Beauty Work?